stoonoon/hxsMidiSwitchTouch/README.md

 ## Still to do:

 - switch preset page from footswitches
+- activate FS actions from touchscreen (probaby not combo actions, possibly not long press/double click - would need some switch/screen abstraction from processing logic)
 - Programming screen on nextion & associated code on arduino
 - Ability to save/load custom programs to/from eeprom
 - power capacitor needed for nextion screen?